 Remember: VAT can’t be claimed back on business entertaining expenses.

-How do I record my expenses in inniAccounts?
+How do I record my business expenses in inniAccounts?

 Entering your expenses is quick and easy in inniAccounts and we’d suggest that you set aside a few minutes a week to keep on top of them.
-There are two places to input your expenses, as how you paid for them is important to log:
+There are two places to input your expenses, dependent on how you paid for them: